uriel1998/ainkcontracts/AInk_contract_author_book.md

 The Author is hereby permitted to use reasonable judgement in using the Work for marketing purposes, including but not limited to, posting a sample chapter on the Author's website using excerpts of no more than ten percent (10%) of the manuscript, and the likeness of the book.

-Electronic versions of the Work may be made available at the discretion of the Publisher or Author for reviewers and other marketing and promotional purposes.
+Separate from the author's personal electronic copy, electronic versions of the Work may be made available at the discretion of the Publisher or Author for reviewers and other marketing and promotional purposes.

 The Promotion and marketing efforts of the Author and shall be coordinated with the Publisher to prevent duplication of effort.